-Rule 1: Looked after children and all previously looked after children
+Rule 1: Children looked after and previously looked after:

-Places are allocated to children in public care according to Chapter 7, Section 2 of the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012.
+Places are allocated to children looked after according to Chapter 7, Section 2 of the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012.
 These children will be prioritised under rule 1.

-Highest priority will also be given to children who were previously looked after, including those looked after outside England, but ceased to be so because they were adopted, or became subject to a child arrangement order or a special guardianship order.
+Highest priority will also be given to children who were looked after, but ceased to be so because they were adopted, or became subject to a child arrangements order or a special guardianship order.

-A "child looked after" is a child who is:
+A "child looked after" is a child who is

-- a) in the care of a local authority, or - b) being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of The Children Act 1989)
+a) in the care of a local authority, or

+b) being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of The Children Act 1989)